Arb-Capital/wsgem-llamalend/docs/07-operations.md

 removes the pairing as a thing anyone can get wrong. `WSGEM_ORACLE` and `WSGEM_CALC` are still honoured if set, as assertions against what the market says, so a stale `.env` fails loudly.

 Run one keeper per market.
+Nothing reverts without it — both views compute from live state — but "nothing breaks" is only true of the contracts.
+The table below sizes the banked allowance against each market's risk buffers, and for the same-currency market the full bank exceeds both of its
-Nothing breaks without it — both views compute from live state — but two things improve with it, and one of them is a bound worth stating outright.
+discounts: there the daily poke is a **launch requirement**, not an optimisation.
+Two things improve with it, and one of them is a bound worth stating outright.

 **`rate_w()`: observing publications on an idle market.** A checkpoint is only recorded when